logaretm/vee-validate/docs/content/guide/overview.md

 # Overview

-Form validation is a difficult subject in frontend, not only do you have to deal with ensuring correct values are submitted, but you also should provide a pleasant UX for your users.
+Form validation is a difficult subject in frontend development.
+Not only do you have to deal with ensuring that correct values are submitted, but you should also provide a pleasant UX for your users.

-Doing form validation by hand is a lot of work and you won't probably cover all your needs if you decide to build your own.
+Doing form validation by hand is a lot of work and you probably won't cover all your needs if you decide to build your own.

 **The time you spend working on a custom form validation solution is better spent building your application logic**.